The labor market is back on track after 531,000 jobs were added in October

 Some analysts had expected to see a bigger return to the workforce once schools reopened and pandemic unemployment benefits expired nationwide in September.

-So far, it hasn't materialized.
+So far, that hasn't materialized.
 The labor force participation rate was unchanged in October.

 That's left employers competing for scarce job applicants, driving up wages especially in traditionally low-paid industries like bars and restaurants.

-Average wages for all workers were up 4.2% in September compared to a year ago, but for many workers that's not enough.
+Average wages in October were up 4.9% from a year ago, but for many workers that's not enough.

 After Karen Schenck's bartending job in Tucson, Ariz., dried up in the summer of 2020, she moved in with her sister in California and found gig work as a part-time delivery driver.